 The middle line of the Bollinger band is typically a simple moving average, usually set to 20 bars.
 As always, this period can be adjusted to suit your trading plan.

 It is believed that the closer the prices move to the upper band, the more overbought the market is.
 Also, the closer the prices move to the lower band, the more oversold the market.

 Standard deviation is used to measure volatility.
-Thus, the bands expand in very volatile conditions and contract in slow markets.
+Thus, the bands expand in volatile conditions and contract in less volatile markets.